-For FY 2018 program year, 7-1-17 through 6-30-18, the State achieved the following outcomes:
+For FY 2017 program year, 7-1-16 through 6-30-17, the State achieved the following outcomes:

-- 1. Increase the supply of affordable rental housing: - HOME CHDO: Construction of 7 Single Family housing units and 12 rental units. - HOME Rental: 89 rental units.
+1. Increase the supply of affordable rental housing:

+- HOME CHDO: Construction of 15 Single Family housing units and 9 rental units. - HOME Rental: 149 rental units. - HOME CHDO Operating Assistance Grants: 9 CHDOs.

-- HOME CHDO Operating Assistance Grants: 7 CHDOs. - 2.
-Supporting homeownership opportunities for low to moderate income first-time homebuyers:
+2. Supporting homeownership opportunities for low to moderate income first-time homebuyers:

-NewHOME Program: Acquisition of 1 new units and acquisition of 12 existing units.
+NewHOME Program: Acquisition of 3\new units and acquisition of 8 existing units.

+3. Increase affordable, accessible housing opportunities for special needs populations:

+- HOPWA and ESG Program: - No data reported in in the 2016 ESG CAPER specific to this question.
+Overall, 8,500 people were assisted. - Total HOPWA housing subsidy assistance 217 households.

+4. Enhance the quality of housing for low to moderate income homeowners:

+HOME Program: One single family owner occupied rehabilitation loan in response to the 6-23-16 Flood.

+5. Support local efforts to assure that households in a housing crisis are able to obtain and/or maintain housing stability:

+• HOPWA and ESG Program: No data specific to this question reported in the 2015-2016 CAPER

+6. Support job creation or retention efforts:

+• CDBG Program: No projects were awarded in 2017 based on job creation or retention efforts

+7. Support local community development efforts to assist low- to moderate-income citizens to achieve an improved quality of life by supporting locally developed strategies to protect, maintain, and expand access to facilities, and services and to revitalize deteriorating downtown and residential neighborhood areas:

+• CDBG Program:

-- 3. Increase affordable, accessible housing opportunities for special needs populations: - HOPWA and ESG Program: - During the last program year, 6,500 people were assisted through the ESG program. - Total HOPWA housing subsidy assistance 172 households. - 4.
-Enhance the quality of housing for low to moderate income homeowners: - HOME Program: One single family owner occupied rehabilitation loan in response to the 6-23-16 Flood. - 5.
-Support local efforts to assure that households in a housing crisis are able to obtain and/or maintain housing stability: - ESG Programs: 1,719 individuals were able to obtain housing stability. - 6.
-Support job creation or retention efforts: - CDBG Program: No projects were awarded in 2018. - 7.
-Support local community development efforts to assist low-and moderate-income citizens to achieve an improved quality of life by supporting locally developed strategies to protect, maintain, and expand access to facilities, and services and to revitalize deteriorating downtown and residential neighborhood areas: - Each infrastructure project that received CDBG funding assisted low-to moderate-income citizens in achieving an improved quality of life through the development of clean, reliable water, wastewater and broadband. - The CDBG projects either improved the current infrastructure or extended services to previously unserved areas, and this continues to be a critical need in many areas of West Virginia. - During the last program year, 7 CDBG Infrastructure projects were completed through the state.
+- Each infrastructure project that received CDBG funding will assist low-to moderate-income citizens in achieving an improved quality of life through the development of clean, reliable water, wastewater and broadband. - These projects have either improved the current infrastructure or extended services to previously unserved areas, and this continues to be a critical need in many areas of West Virginia.